warren-bank/crx-cors-lite/README.md

 #### Summary:

 A very minimal Chromium extension:
-* allows the user to configure a regex pattern
+* allows the user to configure the regex patterns:
+  * _URLs_
-* will add a CORS response header to all matching URLs
+    * will add permissive CORS response headers to all matching URLs
+    * will remove all response headers that match the _headers_ regex pattern
+  * _headers_

 #### Default Configuration:

+* _URLs_ regex pattern will match:
-* a regex pattern that matches the file extension for many common formats of video and external subtitles
+  * file extensions for many common formats of video and external subtitles
+  * PBS redirected video streams
+* _headers_ regex pattern will match:
+  * Access-Control-Max-Age
+  * Access-Control-Allow-Methods
+  * Access-Control-Allow-Headers
+  * Content-Security-Policy

 #### Credits: